A report used bars last quarter, so it uses bars again. A dashboard defaults to lines, so lines feel "right."

 Before committing to a bar chart or a line chart, ask:

 If continuity is not real, do not imply it.
 If scale will increase, plan for it.
-If the data will change, the chart type decision is a maintenance commitment, not a one-time formatting choice.
+If the data will change, the chart type decision is a maintenance commitment that follows the post for as long as it is published.

 Bars for categories, lines for trends, that rule gets you through the first screen.
 Everything after depends on what you want the reader to believe.

-You are choosing which claim your content makes, and how long that claim will hold.
+You are choosing which one your content makes, and how long that claim will hold.